BlueOnionLabs/api-interview-question-spacex/README.md

 This should give me back a list of objects (JSON, or Python objects...whichever is most convenient!) representing the starlink satellite positions at that <date_time> for the given <launch_id>

 A few quick notes:
-- You might notice that it's tough to generate a time series of starlink data, since the endpoint only returns the current state of the starlink satellites.
-That's ok.
-We will just assume that the code written here will be scheduled in production, so it will accrue the data we need over time.
+- You might notice that it's tough to generate a time series of starlink data, since the '/starlink endpoint' only returns the current state of the starlink satellites.
+That's ok...You can just assume that the code written here will be scheduled to run hourly in production, so it will accrue the data we need over time.
+The important thing is that your code snapshots the 'state of the world' correctly, and the schema accommodates the hourly data that we need.
 - Don't spend more than 2 hours on this exercise. **If you hit two hours and haven't finished, that's totally fine**!
 In that case, just wrap up with some final thoughts about what you'd do to improve the code, and what you'd like to test (and what you think isn't worth testing as well!)